duplxey/postgres-post/README.md

 });
 ```

-1. Code defines a new Cloud Code function named `getStatistics`.
+1. This code defines a new Cloud Code function named `getStatistics`.
-2. The function aggregates the data and calculates the statistics.
+2. The function aggregates the data and calculates `totalSpent` and `spentPercentage`.

 Lastly, click "Deploy" to deploy the function to the cloud.

----
----
----
+Our backend is now more or less complete.
+That was easy!

 ### Frontend